nicolasdb/nicolasdb.github.io/_posts/2018-08-06-fab14workshop.md

 I'm actually using the same concept here with the [YAML section of the post](https://nicolasdb.github.io/post/post-template-yaml/).

-This is after that Alex asked us (Rasmus and me) if we could take care of a workshop about documentation and Vulca.
+This is after that, Alex asked us (Rasmus and me) if we could take care of a workshop about documentation and Vulca.

-So of course, we worked in last minute.
-Here's our office.
+So, of course, we worked in last minute.
+Here's our office:
 ![image](https://user-images.githubusercontent.com/12049360/43714027-e9ca98b8-997b-11e8-9552-c44cc87813bd.png)

 ## FAB14 Toulouse